-LAS VEGAS – Outspoken UFC Featherweight Champion Conor McGregor shocked the world ahead of his Welterweight fight against Nate Diaz at UFC 202 by expressing his openness to fighting legendary ex-Black Flag frontman Henry Rollins, management for both individuals confirmed.
+LAS VEGAS – Outspoken former UFC Featherweight and Lightweight Champion Conor McGregor shocked the world by expressing his openness to fighting legendary ex-Black Flag frontman Henry Rollins, management for both individuals confirmed.

 Rollins, who was world-renowned for his ability to beat up fans during his time as the singer of Black Flag, didn’t outright deny his interest in the fight.

 “Conor has had everything handed to him with favorable matchmaking.
 He wouldn’t have lasted one week in Black Flag.
 I’ve been to Ireland; I had 250-pound skinheads throwing bottles at me and putting out cigarettes on my legs,” said Rollins.
 “We had to fight to survive every show.
 I had to fight to exist.
 That spoiled rich kid, McGregor wouldn’t last one night in my world.”

 Critics of McGregor have accused him of ducking the more accomplished fighter and current Black Flag lead singer Mike Vallely.

 “Mike V is a younger, faster, and more and more dynamic version of Rollins,” shouted ESPN analyst Stephen A. Smith.
 “Even if his current band is just pretending to be Black Flag he has still proven his worth by beating up a number of skinny-fat rollerbladers and drunk jocks.
 Now I will say this — at least Rollins was in the band when they meant something — but I still think McGregor would turn him into carcass just the same.”